matrix-org/matrix.org/content/legal/privacy-notice.md

 * City
 * Country

-For more information on Pretix, who support us with event ticketing, please see their Privacy Policy here: https://pretix.eu/about/en/privacy
+For more information on Pretix, who support us with event ticketing, please see their [Privacy Policy](https://pretix.eu/about/en/privacy).

 **Pretalx** – specifically with regards to event speakers, we collect: